Features and Benefits

 - GCF Learn Free Google Drive and Docs Tutorial (external link to gcflearnfree.org)

-File Recovery: AC Apps doesn't use Amherst College servers, so we have no way to examine the contents of your Google Drive or recover lost or accidentally deleted files.
+File Recovery: Google Apps doesn't use Amherst College servers, so we have no way to examine the contents of your Google Drive or recover lost or accidentally deleted files.
 You can use Google Drive software on your Mac and Windows computers, and your Andoid and iOS devices, to automatically sync standard files with your online Google Drive.
 However, because you can't sync files that are in Google Docs format (see above), these files exist on your Google Drive only.
 If you want a backup of a Google Docs file, you need to use the Download function to create a copy on your computer.

 Data Security:We strongly recommend that you do not store files containing sensitive College data--including data covered by FERPA, HIPAA, and the Massachusetts data security act--on any non-College server, including your Google Drive.